magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 Here are the details of other properties:

 - **allowUserCreation** -
-  if this option is set to **true**, then in case, the user account does not exist in the ThingsBoard yet, it will be created.
+  if this option is set to **true**, then in case, the user account does not exist in the IoT Hub yet, it will be created.
-  If this option is set to **false**, the user will get access denied error, in case, he tries to log in with an external OAuth 2.0 provider, but there is no user on ThingsBoard with those credentials.
+  If this option is set to **false**, the user will get access denied error, in case, he tries to log in with an external OAuth 2.0 provider, but there is no user on IoT Hub with those credentials.

 - **emailAttributeKey** -
-  this is the key to the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user email property.
+  this is the key to the attributes from the external OAuth 2.0 user info that is going to be used as IoT Hub user email property.

 - **firstNameAttributeKey** -
-  this is the key to the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user first name property.
+  this is the key to the attributes from the external OAuth 2.0 user info that is going to be used as IoT Hub user first name property.

 - **lastNameAttributeKey** -
-  this is the key to the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user surname property.
+  this is the key to the attributes from the external OAuth 2.0 user info that is going to be used as IoT Hub user surname property.

 - **tenantNameStrategy** -
   this option specifies which tenant is going to be chosen for creating the user.